Thermodynamic Limits of Physical Intelligence: Thermodynamic Epiplexity: Learning Bits per Joule

 \subsection{Defining Epiplexity: Normative vs.\ Operational}

 Intelligent agents improve their performance by learning regularities---statistical or causal structure---from interaction data.
-We use \emph{epiplexity} to denote the amount of \emph{environmental structure encoded in an agent's internal state}, but we distinguish two layers: (i) a \emph{normative} mutual-information target relative to a benchmark-provided environment-instance variable $Z$, and (ii) an \emph{operational} compute-bounded MDL notion of structural information (also called epiplexity) designed for computationally bounded observers \citep{epiplexity2026}.
+We use \emph{epiplexity}\footnote{The term is intended to evoke structure ``around'' an observed stream, complementing entropy: epiplexity tracks model structure rather than unexplained randomness.} to denote the amount of \emph{environmental structure encoded in an agent's internal state}, but we distinguish two layers: (i) a \emph{normative} mutual-information target relative to a benchmark-provided environment-instance variable $Z$, and (ii) an \emph{operational} compute-bounded MDL notion of structural information (also called epiplexity) designed for computationally bounded observers \cite{epiplexity2026}.
 This two-layer view lets us state thermodynamic benchmarks for a clean theoretical quantity while retaining a reproducible empirical companion when $Z$ is not available.

 \paragraph{Generative-environment setup.} To state a normative theoretical target for ``structure,'' we adopt a standard \emph{generative model} viewpoint.
 An ``environment instance'' is parameterized by a latent random variable $Z\sim p(z)$, and (conditional on $Z$) the agent's experience $X$ is generated according to an environment model $p_{\mathrm{env}}(x\mid Z)$.
 In interactive settings, $X$ can represent a trajectory and we can write $p_{\mathrm{env}}(o_{0:\tau-1}\mid a_{0:\tau-1}, Z)$; in either case, $Z$ collects the latent degrees of freedom (e.g.\ transition parameters, latent causes, or a causal graph) that govern the data-generating process.
 We emphasize that $Z$ is a theoretical variable for analysis and need not be observable in typical empirical benchmarks.